sestnact/qloapps/README.md

 For more information see qloapps [website](https://qloapps.com/)

-This image need external database see docker-compose section below.
+## Usage

+Here are some example to help you get started creating a container this image need external database.

 ### docker-compose